sungenchuang7/Cook-Off/README.md

 | Movement     | Arrow Keys       | W, A, S, D   |
 | Pick up/put down/drop ingredients/cooked food   | V         | Mouse left-click     |
 | Attack | B | Mouse right-click|

+# How to install and play this game on your computer?

+Simply download the whole repository and run main.py using a Python 3 interpreter.
+You need the Python package pygame to play it, so if it hasn't been installed on your computer, you need to install it first.

 *The sound track was downloaded from https://www.youtube.com/watch?v=5APLVwcWgHk&t=98s.
 No copyright infringement is intended.
 All images and graphs were hand-drawn.*